CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 A translation table implements two very different steps:

 1. **Validation -** Source values are first validated by a set of validation rules which establish the condition for a value to be translated.
 Translation happens only if all validation rules pass.
 When a validation rule is not fulfilled (e.g. notNull(attribute)), the translation engine sets the target value to the error code associated with the validation rule instead of the translated value.
-Each validation rule has a default error code.
-Default error codes can be overwritten globally by overwritting a special function or individually for each rule in the translation table.
-Choice of error code depend on the application and on the type and range of valid values in the target table (e.g. 0 can be a valid error code in some cases and not a valid one in some other cases).

 2. **Translation -** Source values are then translated to the target values by the translation rule (one per target attribute).